openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer was unable to immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST be present when the `credential` parameter is not returned.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
 * `ack_id`: OPTIONAL.
 String identifying an issued Credential that the Wallet includes in the acknowledgement request as defined in (#acknowledgement).
+This parameter MUST NOT be present if `credential` parameter is not present.

 The `format` key determines the Credential format and encoding of the credential in the Credential Response.
 Details are defined in the Credential Format Profiles in (#format_profiles).